Democratic League of Kosovo: Ideology

 The Party initially started out as an Albanian nationalist right-wing movement which campaigned for Kosovan independence.
 It was then led by Ibrahim Rugova a moderate leader who separated with the Kosovo Liberation Army faction.
 After the war the party remained under the conservative leadership of Rugova.
 The party also adopted several pro-European policies as well as moving farther to the centre of the political spectrum.
 However, after Rugovas' death the party went through a period of turmoil with several factions vying for control over the party.
 The more liberal-conservative stance of Fatmir Sejdiu took over, leading to Nexhat Daci and 6 other MAs forming the more conservative Democratic League of Dardania.

 After losing seats consistently under Sejdius leadership unrest within the party began to grow and before the Kosovan parliamentary election, 2010 Isa Mustafa emerged as the new leader securing more than two thirds of the votes.
 Mustafa's leadership has seen the party return to the more hardline conservative stance, and some politicians have even come to describe the League as a social conservative party as well.

 Critics have said the party has considerably abandoned their traditional, Kosovo-Albanian nationalist policies and policies of their founder Ibrahim Rugova.
-Since August 2014, it has been attacked by Vetevendosje on that front.
+Since August 2014, it has been attacked by Vetëvendosje on that front.

 The Democratic League of Kosovo has been described as centrist, centre-right and right-wing.